CLE Event Encourages Attorneys to Become Tech Savvy

 ABOUT SAVVY TRAINING & CONSULTING

-Doug Striker is the CEO of Savvy Training & Consulting, where experts help law firms acquire the software platforms they need, train their entire staff for maximum efficiency, and assure ongoing continuity and efficiency of workflow.
-From weekly opt-in webinars and on-site training to a robust, subscriber-based learning management system, the company's work translates directly into higher earning power for law firms and corporate legal departments throughout the U.S. and Canada.
-As a former law firm COO, Doug has the financial, HR, facilities, operations and marketing background to understand the complex factors that affect day-to-day visibility and operations and the long-term fiscal components that can make or break a firm.
+Jay Stromberg is the Chief of Business Development at Savvy Training & Consulting, where experts help law firms acquire the software platforms they need, train their entire staff for maximum efficiency, and assure ongoing continuity and efficiency of workflow.
+From weekly opt-in webinars and on-site trainings to a robust, subscriber-based learning management system, the company's work translates directly into higher earning power for law firms and corporate legal departments throughout the U.S. and Canada.
+An experienced and versatile client-focused professional, Jay is a veteran of more than two and a half decades in the legal industry as a vendor and law firm employee, and has been involved with various industry planning groups and advisory boards.
+Jay has worked with technology, training, support, marketing, billing and accounting, practice management, and eDiscovery developing a background to understand complexities that impact firms and diverse components that can help impact success.